 Every individual recovers slightly differently following a procedure such as this one.
 As this surgery is a combination of two procedures: breast enlargement and breast uplift (mastopexy), the side effects and recovery period are similar to a breast enlargement procedure regarding breast tenderness and discomfort.
-However, there is slightly more scarring involved in this combined surgery than in a straightforward breast enlargement.
-You will find that initially the scarring will be red and slightly raised from the normal skin.
+However, there is slightly more scarring involved in this combined surgery than in straightforward breast enlargements.
+You will find that initially, the scarring will be red and slightly raised from the normal skin.
 In most people, the scars will slowly settle in the months following surgery to a pale silver colour and will be well concealed under any underwear or swimwear.
 For more information on scarring, please visit our breast uplift (mastopexy) pages.

 Following surgery, your bust will change naturally with gravity.
 We would not recommend that you either increase or decrease your weight considerably or become pregnant following the procedure.
 Pregnancy and weight changes can significantly alter the volume of the bust and alter its dimensions.